-A new survey of top finance executives at U.S.-based companies released by Intacct, reveals that finance departments are behind in preparing to transition to new ASC 606 revenue recognition guidelines.
+A new survey of top finance executives at U.S.-based companies released by Sage Intacct, reveals that finance departments are behind in preparing to transition to new ASC 606 revenue recognition guidelines.

 The survey included responses from 187 CFOs, VPs of Finance, or other top financial executives at SMBs and large organizations across a variety of industry segments and was conducted in the fall of 2016.

-The Intacct ASC 606 Readiness Study found that 40 percent of finance professionals say that preparing for and implementing the new accounting standards will be a painful experience.
+The Sage Intacct ASC 606 Readiness Study found that 40 percent of finance professionals say that preparing for and implementing the new accounting standards will be a painful experience.

 The ASC 606 guidelines issued by the Financial Accounting Standards Board (FASB) will eliminate the transaction- and industry-specific revenue recognition guidance under current U.S. GAAP and replace it with a principle-based approach for determining revenue recognition